 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which replaces most current lease guidance when it becomes effective.
 This standard update intends to increase the transparency and improve comparability by requiring entities to recognize assets and liabilities on the balance sheet for all leases, with certain exceptions.
 The new standard states that a lessee will recognize a lease liability for the obligation to make lease payments and a right-of-use asset for the right to use the underlying asset for the lease term.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the consolidated statements of operations.
 The new guidance will be effective for the Company starting in the first quarter of fiscal 2019.
 Early adoption is permitted.
-The Company is currently evaluating the timing of adoption and the effect that the new guidance will have on its consolidated financial statements and related disclosures.
+The Company plans to adopt the new guidance effective January 1, 2019, and is currently evaluating the effect that this guidance will have on its consolidated financial statements and related disclosures.